LacledesLAN/README.1ST/BluePrints/NetworkBundles.md

 4. Add a female RJ45 jack to each cable; using white for the marked cables and blue for all others.
 5. Add the faceplate and wrap electrical tape to the bundle where it'll be pinched by the clamp connector.
 Tighten the faceplate to the T-Box.
 6. Add the boots to the other end (white for marked cables; blue for all others).
 7. Attach male ends.
-Test and number both the faceplat and the boots.
+Test and number both the faceplate and the boots (1 - 4 blue; 5 & 6 white).

 ## Additional & Addendums